influxdata/telegraf/README.md

 some of them have complicated protocols which would take some time to replicate.

 To overcome this situation we've decided to use docker containers to provide a fast and reproducible environment to test those services which require it.
 For other situations (i.e: https://github.com/influxdb/telegraf/blob/master/plugins/redis/redis_test.go ) a simple mock will suffice.

-To execute Telegraf tests follow this simple steps:
+To execute Telegraf tests follow these simple steps:

 - Install docker compose following [these](https://docs.docker.com/compose/install/) instructions
+    - NOTE: mac users should be able to simply do `brew install boot2docker` and `brew install docker-compose`

+### Execute short tests:

+execute `make short-test`

+### Execute long tests:
+These tests requre additional docker containers, such as for kafka

+Mac:
+execute ``ADVERTISED_HOST=`boot2docker ip` make test``

+Linux:
-- execute `make test`
+execute `ADVERTISED_HOST=localhost make test`

+### Unit test troubleshooting:

+Try killing your docker containers via `docker-compose kill` and then re-running